PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Introduction

-In contrast to CTDE, there are several works studying how to use the global information directly during execution.
-COPA \cite{COPA} proposed a Coach-Player framework which designs an adaptive communication method to let the coach decide when to send global instruction vector to the players.
-It concatenates the local information and the global instruction vector to compute the individual $Q$-function.
-Although COPA uses multi-head attention mechanism to fully process global information in decision-making process, this information is unified for all agents.
-Inspired by war, the authors of CSRL \cite{CSRL} propose a Commander-Soldiers MARL framework which introduces the conception of specific information for agent.
-These two methods greatly improve the performance of multi-agent collaboration by studying the use of global information in decision making, but it is difficult to obtain global information directly in decision-making process due to the limitation of local observability.
+In contrast to the conventional CTDE approach, a distinct line of research explores the direct utilization of global information during execution.
+COPA \cite{COPA} introduces a Coach-Player framework, devising an adaptive communication method wherein the coach determines when to dispatch a global instruction vector to the players.
+This vector, combined with local information, is used to compute individual $Q$-functions.
+Despite COPA's use of a multi-head attention mechanism for comprehensive global information processing during execution, this information remains identical for all agents.
+In a different vein, the CSRL framework \cite{CSRL} introduces a Commander-Soldiers MARL framework, incorporating the concept of specific information for each agent.
+Both COPA and CSRL notably enhance multi-agent collaboration performance by directly applying global information during execution.